 [Photo credit: MGM via Floracracy]

-Check out another blog article, How Flowers Told One of the Greatest Love Stories in Film, to see how flowers are used in film.
+Check out a related blog article, How Flowers Told One of the Greatest Love Stories in Film, to see how flowers are used by the iconic Charlie Chaplin.